kyoseoksong/short-lnk-meteor/readme.md

+#Short Lnk
-Short Lnk
+This is a Short Lnk App built on Meteor and React

+##Authors
-Author: Andy Song
+Andy Song